sdtaylor/barkBeetles/readme.txt

     this builds a decision tree model using data from bbCleanedData.csv, and applies it to the rasters in data/trainingArea/ Outputs are:
-        class_percentages.csv: landscape percentage for each class, for each year, in the model prediction and in the observations modelTree.png: a diagram of the decision tree printed kappa values: yearly kappa values for prediction vs observed printed side by side maps: pictures of the training area model predictions and observations for each year
+        class_percentages.csv: landscape percentage for each class, for each year, in the model prediction and in the observations modelTree.png: a diagram of the decision tree (requires graphviz installed) printed kappa values: yearly kappa values for prediction vs observed printed side by side maps: pictures of the training area model predictions and observations for each year